 The responsibility for controlling Japanese knotweed always lies with the landowner.

-If you are unable to find out who owns the land in question, you can contact the Land Registry via the link below:
+If you are unable to find out who owns the land in question, you may be able to find the information by carrying out a land registry search.

-It is not an offence for a landowner to have Japanese knotweed growing on their land.
+It is not an offence for a landowner to have Japanese knotweed growing on their land and they don’t have to report its presence.

 Wildlife and Countryside Act 1981

-Japanese knotweed is listed on Schedule 9 of the Wildlife and Countryside Act 1981 (WCA 1981) and is subject to Section 14 of this Act.
+Japanese knotweed is listed in Schedule 9 of the Wildlife and Countryside Act 1981 and is subject to Section 14 of this Act.
 It is an offence to plant or cause this species to grow in the wild.
-This means that deliberate actions which cause the spread of Japanese knotweed, eg strimming or dumping contaminated material, may constitute an offence.
-Allowing Japanese knotweed to spread naturally into neighbouring land is not an offence.
+This means that actions which cause the spread of Japanese knotweed, e.g. strimming, flailing or dumping contaminated material, may constitute an offence.
+Allowing Japanese knotweed to spread from your property into neighbouring land may also be an offence, although this has not yet been tested in the courts.

-Japanese knotweed offences under the WCA 1981 are enforced by the police and local authority.
-Therefore, if you see somebody deliberately causing the spread of Japanese knotweed, you should contact your local police station.
+Japanese knotweed offences under this Act are enforced by the police and local authority.
+Therefore, if you see somebody causing the spread of Japanese knotweed, you should contact your local police station.

 Anti-social Behaviour, Crime and Policing Act 2014

-NRW does not issues these notices.
+NRW does not issue these notices.
 Contact your local authority or the police if you require more information.
 Further guidance can also be found on the Home Office website.

 Treatment and control of Japanese knotweed

-Cutting and digging are NOT effective methods for controlling Japanese knotweed, and take many years to have any effect.
-Japanese knotweed has an extensive underground rhizome system which can be up to several metres deep, therefore it is extremely difficult to dig up all rhizomes, and it is highly likely that rhizomes will remain in the ground which will give rise to new plants.
+Cutting and digging are NOT effective methods for controlling established Japanese knotweed and take many years to have any effect.
+Japanese knotweed has an extensive underground rhizome system which can be up to several metres deep, making it extremely difficult to dig up all rhizomes.
+It is highly likely that rhizomes will remain in the ground and give rise to new plants.
 These options also create controlled waste which must be carefully contained and disposed of in a specific manner.

 Japanese knotweed is best controlled by the application of a suitable herbicide.

 Glyphosate-based herbicides are commonly used to treat Japanese knotweed.
-If glyphosate is applied correctly, at the appropriate time of year, it is possible to eradicate Japanese knotweed (though it can take 2-3 years of repeat treatment).
+If glyphosate is applied correctly, at the appropriate time of year, it is possible to eradicate it, although it can take two to three years of repeated treatment.

-Professional glyphosate products are required as glyphosate products bought at garden centres etc. have limited effect.
+Professional glyphosate products are required as the type of glyphosate product bought at garden centres will have limited effect.
 Professional herbicide products must only be used by suitably qualified individuals who hold the necessary National Proficiency Test Council certificates of competence.
 Suitably qualified operators may be found locally or via an industry body.

 If you wish to use herbicides in a location that is in water, within a protected site, or near a water abstraction, you will need prior written approval from NRW.